 Knife Aid After Shark Tank

-Following their notable appearance on Shark Tank, Marc and Mikael’s knife sharpening startup received a lot of attention.
-Though their episode ended with a massive deal, it reportedly never closed.
+Following their memorable appearance on Shark Tank, Marc and Mikael’s knife sharpening startup received a lot of attention.
+Although they shook on a massive deal, it reportedly never closed once the camera’s stopped filming.

-They expanded operations by providing scissor sharpening and knife repair services.
+They expanded operations by offering scissor sharpening and knife repair services.
 It is reported that their annual sales are around $2 million.
-The company is doing fine with its $2 million valuation.
+Knife Aid is doing fine with a $2 million valuation and has over 14,000 followers on Instagram.